ranjanikrishnan/Nail-classification/README.md

 ==============================
 * How well does your model perform?
 How does it compare to the simplest baseline model you can think of?
-  - The simple baseline model got a validation accuracy of 66.7% whereas using the VGG-16 model bumped the validation accuracy to 83.3 %.
+  - The simple baseline model got a validation accuracy of 66.7% after training for 30 epochs whereas using the VGG-16 model for only 12 epochs gave a validation accuracy of 83.3 %.

 * How many images are required to build an accurate model?
   - To build an accurate model at least 1k-5k images would be needed.
 Data augmentation steps like horizontal/vertical